ayushigupta931/ayushigupta931/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on some cool projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...